Bayesian Non-Parametric Inference for L\'evy Measures in State-Space Models: Introduction

 L\'evy processes, as a profound generalization of Brownian motion, accommodate both continuous and jump-based behavior, which allows them to model more complex systems exhibiting skewness, heavy tails and discontinuities.
-These features make L\'evy processes particularly important in stochastic modelling across a wide range of fields.
+These features make L\'evy processes particularly important in stochastic modeling across a wide range of fields.
 For example, in finance they play a crucial role in derivative pricing, with the Merton jump diffusion model being one of the earliest examples extending the classic Black-Scholes framework.
 In physics, L\'evy processes have been used extensively in fields such as quantum theory, continuous quantum measurements, and various other domains.
-Detailed reviews of these applications can be found in \cite{merton_jump_diffusion,tankov_book,levy_processes_theory_and_applications,time_changed_Levy_processes_theory}.
-Moreover, stochastic differential equations (SDE) driven by L\'evy processes are a powerful extension, gaining significant popularity in stochastic volatility modelling in finance, and a well-known example is the non-Gaussian Ornstein-Uhlenbeck-based models in \cite{levy_volatility_model}.
-More recently, the use of L\'evy based SDEs has been studied in tracking applications, given their ability to capture more complex system dynamics, as demonstrated in works such as \cite{Gan_Ahmad_Godsill_2021,sharice_paper}.
+Detailed reviews of these applications can be found in \cite{merton_jump_diffusion,tankov_book,levy_processes_theory_and_applications,time_changed_Levy_processes_theory,levy_momentum_trading,time_change_oxford_veraart2010time}.
+Moreover, stochastic differential equations (SDEs) driven by L\'evy processes are a powerful extension, gaining significant popularity in stochastic volatility modeling in finance, and a well-known example is the non-Gaussian Ornstein-Uhlenbeck-based model in \cite{levy_volatility_model}.
+More recently, the use of L\'evy-based SDEs has been studied in tracking applications, given their ability to capture more complex system dynamics, as demonstrated in works such as \cite{Gan_Ahmad_Godsill_2021,sharice_paper}.

-Despite their versatility, the direct simulation of L\'evy processes is challenging in general, with L\'evy-based SDEs posing further challenges that render many standard procedures inapplicable.
+Despite their versatility, the direct simulation and inference of L\'evy processes are generally challenging, with L\'evy-based SDEs posing further challenges that render many standard procedures inapplicable.
 These challenges arise primarily from the intractable likelihoods of most L\'evy processes and the infinite activity exhibited by many classes, such that an infinite number of jumps occur (almost surely) within any finite time interval.
-These make both discrete path simulation and the continuous process simulation based on jumps difficult.
-Consequently, only a relatively limited subset of L\'evy processes is currently practical for application out of the vast range of theoretical possibilities, see \cite{tankov_book}.
+These make discrete path simulation and continuous process simulation based on jumps difficult.
+Hence, only a relatively limited subset of L\'evy processes is currently practical for application out of the vast range of theoretical possibilities, see \cite{tankov_book}.